syncliteio/SyncLiteLoggerJavaExtended/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

-### 2. DuckDB :
+### Appender Devices :

-DuckDB transactional device supports all database operations and performs transactional logging of all the DDL and DML operations performed by the application.
-It empowers developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.
+Appender devices (SQLiteAppender, DuckDBAppender, DerbyAppender, H2Appender, HyperSQLAppender) supports all DDL operations and Prepared Statement based INSERT operations and are highly optimized for high speed concurrent batched data ingestion, performing logging of the ingested data.
+Unlike transactional devices, appender devices only allow INSERT DML operations (UPDATE and DELETE are not supported).
+Appender devices empower developers to build high volume streaming applications enabled with last mile data integration from thousands of edge points into centralized database destinations as well as in-app analytics by enabling fast read access to ingested data from the underlying local embedded databases storing the ingested streamed data.

 #### Java

 ```
 package testApp;